 - Add-Ons: Add-on any of the following areas for a set price per room: Patios, Game Rooms, Media Rooms, Secondary Bedrooms, etc.

-Final thoughts on How to Charge for Home Staging
+Final Thoughts on How to Charge for Home Staging

 Sources